Ikomia-dev/IkomiaApi/doc/source/index_api.rst

 Authentication
 --------------

-Access to the Ikomia Marketplace is reserved for registered users.
-So if you need algorithms from the Marketplace in your workflow, you have to set your Ikomia credentials in environment variables: **IKOMIA_USER** and **IKOMIA_PWD**.
+Access to Ikomia HUB is reserved for registered users.
+So if you need algorithms from HUB in your workflow, you have to set your Ikomia credentials in environment variables: **IKOMIA_USER** and **IKOMIA_PWD**.